Mindfulness for Confidence: 5 Steadying Steps for Self-Doubt

 Best Mindfulness for Confidence Tips for Beginners

 Beginners usually do better with short, repeatable practices than long sessions they avoid.
-Try these mindfulness for confidence tips in ordinary settings, like a kitchen chair, bus seat, or office stairwell.
+Try these mindfulness for confidence tips in ordinary settings: watching kids play, standing with a wet umbrella by the door, or holding a guitar pick while you name one action you are willing to take.

 - Pre-meeting breathing.
 Take three breaths before unmuting, with attention on the exhale and your feet on the floor.